What’s up everybody? It’s Eddie Z here from EZ Trading Computers, and you’re watching Trading Computer Secrets.

-And you know, it’s really an interesting question because what I’ve learned over time is that it’s a very personal decision.
+It’s really an interesting question because what I’ve learned over time is that it’s a very personal decision.
 I think what it really boils down to is what you are most comfortable with.

 I have to admit, I’m a bit of a screen space junkie myself.
 I use 8 monitors.

-This allows me to have Tradestation, ThinkOrSwim, and Fidelity Active Trader open, while at the same time allowing me to watch the Bloomberg business channel, open emails, monitor visitors to my website, and chat with my team on Slack.
+This allows me to have TradeStation, thinkorswim, and Fidelity Active Trader open; while at the same time allowing me to watch the Bloomberg business channel, open emails, monitor visitors to my website, and chat with my team on Slack.

-Another similar question I get from traders is, Can I just use like a 42-inch TV that you can pick up at Walmart for 300 bucks?
+Another similar question I get from traders is: Can I just use like a 42-inch TV that you can pick up at Walmart for 300 bucks?
 Well, the short answer is No.

-The biggest difference between a TV and a monitor is that TVs are designed for you to sit 6 feet back or more.
+The biggest difference between a TV and a computer monitor is that TVs are designed for you to sit 6 feet back or more.
 If you own one of these TVs, try getting up really close to the screen, like a foot-and-a-half away, like you would with a computer monitor.

 And if you take a good look at the TV, you’ll see it’s very, very grainy.
 The pixels on these TVs are much bigger, which give them that grainy appearance up close.
 And again, that’s because they’re designed for you to watch them from six feet back.

-Computer monitors, on the other hand, have a much greater and tighter pixel density, so you get a much higher definition and picture, even sitting very close up.
+Computer monitors, on the other hand, have a much greater and tighter pixel density so you get a much higher definition and picture, even sitting very close up.

 * * * * * *